jraab/tutorials/rna_seq_pipeline.md

 `-J fastqc_wt` 	This specifies the name of the "job".
 The bsub command submits jobs to be done.
 This job is going to be called `fastqc_wt`, and when we look at our jobs (and whether they are running, or stuck or completed) with the `bjobs` command, it will be listed under `fastqc_wt`.

-`-o fastqc_wt_stdout.txt`	This is the “standard output” file for the program we want to run (in this case, `fastqc`).
+`-o fastqc_wt_stdout.txt`	This is the "standard output" file for the program we want to run (in this case, `fastqc`).
 Since we are submitting `fastqc` as a job to a compute node, `fastqc `can’t write messages directly to your terminal.
 Instead some of those messages will go in this file.
 This file will rarely be of use, but is here for completeness sake.

-`-e fastqc_wt_stderr.txt`	This is the “standard error” file for the program we want to run (in this case, `fastqc`).
+`-e fastqc_wt_stderr.txt`	This is the "standard error" file for the program we want to run (in this case, `fastqc`).
 Since we are submitting `fastqc` as a job to a compute node, `fastqc` can’t write error messages directly to your terminal.
 Instead, `fastqc`’s error messages will go in this file.
 This file can be extremely useful for debugging.
 If things fail, you can view it’s contents with the following command: `more fastqc_wt_stderr.txt`

 `fastqc`	This is the program we actually want to run on a compute node.